Resolving Conflicts Between Wildlife & People

 1. Bird in Dryer Vent Removal

-Dryer vents are the #1 target in Central Iowa.
-Nests clog airflow, create fire hazards, and cause lint buildup.
+Dryer vents are the most common nesting spot.
+Nests can block airflow, create fire risks, and cause lint buildup.

 Includes: